jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/properties/useddistributionlimitof.md

 mapping(uint256 => mapping(uint256 => uint256)) public usedDistributionLimitOf;
 ```

-* `_projectId` is the ID of the project to get the used distribution limit of.
+* `_projectId` is the ID of the project to get the used overflow allowance of.
-* `_configuration` is the configuration of the during which the disitrution limit applies.
+* `_configuration` is the  configuration of the during which the allowance applies.
 * The resulting view function can be accessed externally by anyone.